pellepelster/solidblocks/doc/content/cloud/design/_index.md

  * a VM running the PostgreSQL database
  * a disk holding the PostgreSQL data
  * a backup disk holding the database backups
- * s secret for the PostgreSQL admin user
+ * a secret for the PostgreSQL admin user
  * a DNS entry pointing to the database
  * a firewall rule restricting access to the database
  * ...